LiveRamp/reslang/README.md

-ResLang is a simple language for constructing resource-oriented APIs in Swagger
+Reslang is a simple language for constructing resource-oriented APIs in Swagger